Save to My DOJO

 Depending on the version of ESXi / vCenter Server installed, TCP ports 902, 903, 443 and 9443 need to be reachable when using the web based and standalone remote consoles.
 With vSphere 6.5, I managed to replicate a common problem where a personal firewall, or one sitting between the client computer and ESXi networks, is blocking one or more ports especially 902.
 To do this, I enabled the Windows firewall and created an outbound rule blocking 902 as shown.

-When the firewall rule is enabled, the following is what you get when trying to remote console to a VM.
+When the firewall rule is enabled, the following is what you get when trying to remote console to a virtual machine.
 The error message might differ slightly depending at which point the connection is dropped.

-Changing the firewall rule to Allow from Block fixes the issue.
+Changing the firewall rule to Allow from Block fixes the “unable to connect to the mks” issue.
 Often, the lost ability to remote console occurs right after someone installs or rolls out security software incorporating a personal firewall.
 From my experience, other primary suspects include updates to group policies governing the Windows firewall and unannounced changes to ACLs on switches / routers.
 If you’re not the one administering the latter, talk to your colleagues to try and narrow down the source of the problem.

 You can use netstat to verify that connections on port 902 are being established when you remote console to a VM.
 If you don’t see any entries, the issue is definitely firewall / network related.
 Another trick you can use is to telnet <ESXi IP> 902 from a command prompt or terminal.
 If you get a reply, it means that ESXi is listening on the port and ready for connections.

 Using netstat to inspect network connections

 If you’re not running a personal firewall, SSH to ESXi and temporarily disable the ESXi firewall by running esxcli network firewall set –enabled false.
 Verify that you can connect.
 If not, it’s a firewall sitting in between the management station and ESXi that’s dropping the connection.